gcoop-libre/ansible-role-percona-repo/README.md

     percona_repo_version: 0.1

 Version of the Percona repository.
 Currently only 0.1 allowed.
+Only used for RedHat / CentOS.

     percona_repo_review: 5

 Review of the Percona repository.
-Currently only from 1 to 5 allowed for Debian / Ubuntu.
-RedHat / CentOS should be from 1 to 4.
+Only used for Redhat / CentOS.

     percona_repo_download_local: False